Questfall/docs/authors/rewards.md

 ### Seasons

+Each week, 16% of the total weekly issue of QFT goes to the **Seasonal Reward Pool**, and **4.8%** of this will be distributed as a reward to the most dedicated authors.

-Each **Season** a high QFT reward is offered to a handful of authors valued by the community and those dedicated to perfecting their craft of quest creation.
+At the end of a **Season**, accumulated QFT reward is offered to a handful of authors valued by the community and those dedicated to perfecting their craft of quest creation.

-Each week 16% of the total weekly issue of QFT goes to the seasonal reward pool and **4.8%** of this will be distributed as a reward to the most dedicated authors.
-The authors who have accumulated the most author points during the season will receive the reward at the end of the season.
-As the reward accumulates over time this means that almost 60% of the average weekly token creation is rewarded to the most successful authors.
+The authors who have collected the most author points during the 3-month long season will receive a reward at the end of the season.
+As the reward accumulates over time, almost 60% of the average weekly token issue is rewarded to the most successful authors.

 ***